-Marion Davies was born Marion Cecilia Douras in Brooklyn, New York on January 3, 1897.
+Marion Davies was the stage name of Marion Cecilia Douras, born in Brooklyn, New York on January 3, 1897.
 She was the youngest of five children born to Bernard and Rose Douras.

 Watching her sister achieve success in show business turned Marion’s inclinations toward a career in drama early in her life.
-After leaving school she became a sought-after model for the famous painters of the day.
+After leaving school she became a model for the famous painters of the day.
 She assumed the stage name of Marion Davies and quickly established herself as a talented actress.

-Miss Davies died on September 22, 1961 from cancer and is interred in the Douras family crypt at Hollywood Memorial Park.
+Davies died on September 22, 1961 from cancer and is interred in the Douras family crypt at Hollywood Memorial Park.